wangyan100/protect-server-api-nuxt3/note.md

 - page/login.vue's handleSignin() -> stores/auth.ts signIn --> server/api/auth/login.post.ts

+- page/index.vue click loadData -> stores/users.ts loadData -> server/api/users/index.get.ts , this will be checkd by server middleware
+- page/test or page/test2 -> it will be checked by  route middleware

+- server middleware (server/middleware/serverguard.ts)  to check if calling any backend API is allowed or not
-- middleware (server/middleware/guard.ts) guard to check any URLs need to projection or not
+- route middleware (middlewares/auth.ts), to check if any frontend page nivigation is allowed or not

 #### useful nuxt function